 - Assistance with preparing the relevant disclosures to Regulators and Investors where and as applicable;

 - Licencing extensions as required;

-- Staffing solutions and assistance in screening suitable candidates for Portfolio Managers, Risk Managers, Compliance Officers and other key personnel;
+- HR solutions and assistance in screening suitable candidates for Portfolio Managers, Risk Managers, Compliance Officers and other key personnel;

-- Training to employees by setting up in-house seminars that are tailor-made based on the Company’s specific needs;
+- Training to employees by setting up in-house seminars that are tailor-made based on the Company’s specific needs and

-- Internal audit services as per the requirements of the regulatory framework, and;
+- Internal audit services as per the requirements of the regulatory framework.

 For more information on our services and how we can assist you, please feel free to contact us